-DPSs operating within a low-pressure range of 0–200 Pa and at high sampling frequencies of 0.5-2 kHz, the impact of noise on DPSs becomes particularly significant.
-The presence of transient noise sources, such as HVAC fans, duct vibrations, physical shocks, or turbulent airflow, injects substantial noise into DPSs in the form of pressure spikes and fluctuating readings.
+The presence of transient noise sources, such as HVAC fans, duct vibrations, physical shocks, or turbulent airflow, injects substantial noise into DPSs in the form of pressure spikes and fluctuating readings \cite{broner1999response}.
+The impact of noise becomes particularly significant within a low-pressure range of 0–10 Pa and at high sampling frequencies of 0.5-2 kHz.
 The noisy readings from DPSs impact the intelligible speech reconstruction for successful eavesdropping.
-Although earlier speech reconstruction methods \cite{hu2022accear, wang2024vibspeech, achamyeleh2024fly} focus on estimating the magnitude spectrum of missing higher frequencies, the phase spectrum is equally important \cite{yin2020phasen} to produce natural and intelligible audio, particularly under transient noise conditions in real-world HVAC systems.
+Although earlier speech reconstruction methods \cite{hu2022accear, wang2024vibspeech, achamyeleh2024fly} focus on estimating the magnitude spectrum of missing higher frequencies, the phase spectrum is equally important \cite{yin2020phasen} to produce natural and intelligible audio, particularly under transient noisy conditions in real-world HVAC systems.
 Fig. \ref{fig:noisespeech} shows the impact of noise on pressure sensor data at 0.5 kHz sampling frequency.
-Transient noise corrupts the phase and magnitude of the speech signal in HVAC systems and change the Signal-to-Noise Ratio (SNR) from 8 dB to 3.5 dB.
+Transient noise corrupts the phase and magnitude of the speech signal collected by a DPS (SDP 1108 \cite{sensirion_sdp1108}) and deteriorates the Signal-to-Noise Ratio (SNR) from 8 dB to 3.5 dB.